qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The **Map extent** area allow to specify the map extent using Y and X min/max values or clicking the **[Set to map canvas extent]** button.

-If you change the view on the |qg| map canvas by zooming or panning or changing vector or raster properties, you can update the print composer view selecting the map element in the print composer and clicking the **[Update preview]** button in the map :guilabel:`Item Properties` tab (see Figure figure_composer_2_).
+If you change the view on the |qg| map canvas by changing vector or raster properties, you can update the print composer view selecting the map element in the print composer and clicking the **[Update preview]** button in the map :guilabel:`Item Properties` tab (see Figure figure_composer_2_).